tylertreat/CS-Literature-of-the-Day/README.md

 ## Contributing

 If you know of an interesting piece of CS literature which you think should be included, feel free to submit it via a PR.
+Just add the title and link to backlog.md on a new line.
+I'm still not sure if this makes the most sense for managing contributions.
+Maybe just creating an issue with the link is better?
+I'm always open to suggestions.

 ## Disclaimer